Annual Benefit Statement notes

 If you die after leaving the LGPS, a survivor's pension is still paid but could be a lower amount.

-Tax and your pension
+Tax and pension

 Nomination details for lump sum death grant